-Amsterdam is one of the best cities to reach by cruise – whether by sea or river, you will dock directly in the heart of the city.
+Amsterdam is one of the best cities to reach by cruise – whether by sea or river.

-In the former Jewish Quarter you can visit Rembrandt’s house, see if you can spot the date written as 5648!
-You will also find a memorial to the dock workers’ strike against the Nazis here.
-There are innovative memorials marking many of the places where people were deported to Auschwitz via Westerbork, the main one is the Schouwburg, or theatre, used by the Nazis as a deportation prison, after they originally debated using the synagogue.
-Today its exterior continues to resemble a 19th century theatre, but the inside has been transformed into a powerful space of remembrance, where one does not think of the dead passively, instead using the space to communicate with them through thought and feeling.
+In the former Jewish quarter, on a house near Rembrandt’s house, you can spot a date written as 5648!
+There is a memorial to the general solidarity strike against the Nazis in February 1941.
+Marking many of the places where people were deported to Westerbork transit camp en route to Auschwitz, there are innovative memorials, and the main one is the Hollandsche Schouwburg or theatre, which the Nazis used as a deportation prison after first considering the synagogue.
+Today its exterior still resembles a 19th century theatre, but inside it is a powerful place of remembrance, where one does not think of the dead passively, but for a moment communicates with them by thought and feeling.

 And where is today’s community?
 It can be found, 15,000 strong, in the modern neighborhood of Amstelveen, where many of the kosher services, such as bakeries, butchers, supermarkets, and restaurants, are provided along with a Jewish home for the elderly.
 Although the quarter now consists of mostly post-war row apartment blocks, there is still clear evidence of Jewish life there today.
 Grab a kosher lunch in Amstelveen, where young Jewish teens chat on their phones, where the men walk openly with their Kippas, and where you truly feel that modern-day Judaism is alive and well in the Dutch capital.